Home

 Mellotron used:

 Fairfield Parlour metamorphosed out of UK psych hopefuls Kaleidoscope, who in turn grew out of various West London-based beat groups in the mid-'60s.
-After inexplicably failing to become huge as Kaleidoscope, Fairfield Parlour went for a more folk/psych direction, with Peter Daltrey (no relation)'s wonderful voice and intensely personal lyrics to the fore.
-They only released one album at the time, the rather excellent From Home to Home, which has recently been reissued with a swathe of bonus tracks.
-Much of the album is quite upbeat, major-key stuff, although with a melancholic undercurrent, but possibly its standout track is the minor-key Floyd-ish ...And Emily Brought Confetti (coincidence?!), which has more than a little of Julia Dream about it, a sad (true?) story about a lonely woman going to pieces at a wedding:
+After inexplicably failing to become huge as Kaleidoscope, Fairfield Parlour went for a more folk/psych direction, Peter Daltrey (no relation)'s wonderful voice and intensely personal lyrics to the fore.
+They only released one album at the time, the excellent From Home to Home, recently reissued with a swathe of bonus tracks.
+Much of the album is quite upbeat, major-key stuff with a melancholic undercurrent, but its standout track is the minor-key Floyd-ish ...And Emily Brought Confetti (coincidence?!), which has more than a little of Julia Dream about it, a sad (true?) story about a lonely woman going to pieces at a wedding, worth the price of admission on its own, with some gorgeous Mellotron to boot.

 This really is a wonderful album, highly recommended to all fans of late-'60s British music, or indeed, anyone who wishes to hear great songs, excellently played, with lashings of Mellotron.
-A double album's-worth of material recorded a year later but never released, finally crept out as White-Faced Lady in 1991, and seems to be more of the same, but less so.
-The 'Tron was replaced by real strings, and the songs sound as though less care was put into them, although I expect this is maligning a perfectly good album.
+A double album's-worth of material recorded a year later but never released, finally crept out as White-Faced Lady in 1991 and seems to be more of the same, but less so.
+The Mellotron was replaced by real strings and the songs sound as though less care was put into them, although I expect this is maligning a perfectly good album.
 I'm afraid it just doesn't match the insanely high standards set by From Home to Home.
+As you can see, there are a couple of extra Mellotron tracks on the expanded CD and that's the version you're most likely to find anyway.
+So; buy.
+Immediately.
+A minor classic.

 Fairport Convention (UK)